samuelsonric/PolynomialOptimization.jl/README.md

 [COPT](https://www.shanshu.ai/copt), [Hypatia](https://github.com/jump-dev/Hypatia.jl), [Mosek](https://www.mosek.com/), and
 [SCS](https://github.com/cvxgrp/scs) without using `JuMP`, avoiding this bottleneck so that indeed almost all the time is spent in the solver, not in the problem formulation.

-## About this branch

-This branch provides an interface to the [LANCELOT sovler](https://github.com/ralna/GALAHAD).
-LANCELOT is a sophisticated non-convex solver which can now be invoked using the solver `:LANCELOT`.
-Note that contrary to all other methods, this will *not* result in an optimization that is based on convex relaxations; no global guarantees are made.
-Futher notes:

-- We call `LANCELOT_simple`, which does not make use of all the potential sophistication LANCELOT provides as regards the use of variables.
-- We use `Galahad.jl` for the pre-packaged binary to access LANCELOT (and a mechanism provide your own library, if you wish), though we use our own wrapper for LANCELOT.
-Since LANCELOT currently only has a Fortran interface, we need to rely on compiler internals to call it.
-Memory corruption will definitely occur if the library was compiled with a version of GFortran smaller than 9 or e.g., Intel Fortran.
-Both use different formats for the array descriptors.